 - Provide fresh-grilled hot dogs and hamburgers, beverages and other food items to residents

-Each week, a team of 12 from a roster of 40 volunteers buys, prepares and cooks the hot dogs, chicken, veggie and beef hamburgers with all the trimmings, under the leadership of a Team Captain.
-Our partner, Frontline Outreach, provides the BBQ‘s, tables and equipment and delivers the refrigerated meat portion of the BBQ.
-Unfortunately, for the first time ever, three weeks were cancelled due to thunderstorms!
+Each week, a team volunteers buy, prepares and cooks the hot dogs, chicken, veggie and beef hamburgers with all the trimmings, under the leadership of a Team Captain.

-Now we have two adjacent garden plots for the entire season, and the four volunteers – Mike Lanning, Austin Hazlett, Lynton Smith and Michael Nightingale– harvested 573 pounds of assorted vegetables, all of which were delivered to Kerr Street Mission for distribution to their clients.
-The harvest represented a significant increase over the 260 pounds from the 2016 season!
-Our goal for 2018 is 700 pounds, a target that will be within reach with good weather.
-We will count on contributions from other plot-holders at Lyon’s Lane who have excess produce, because several of them have supported us in past seasons.
+We have two adjacent garden plots and four volunteers – Mike Lanning, Austin Hazlett, Lynton Smith and Michael Nightingale– they harvest pounds of assorted vegetables, all of which are delivered to Kerr Street Mission for distribution to their clients.
+We count on contributions from other plot-holders at Lyon’s Lane who have excess produce, because several of them have supported us in past seasons.
 Furthermore, each year our plans and plantings improve, as we observe what others are doing.

 - Support for New Affordable Housing